jokeyrhyme/keep-contributing/CONTRIBUTING.md

 - please provide new tests as appropriate

+- Pull / Merge Request descriptions should include a change summary that matches the [Keep a CHANGELOG](http://keepachangelog.com/) format

+- this project uses the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching scheme, so changes should target the "develop" branch

+- this project uses the [GitHub Flow](https://guides.github.com/introduction/flow/) branching scheme, so changes should target the "master" branch

+- this project uses the [GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/) branching scheme, so changes should target the "master" branch

+- this project uses Atlassian's [Simple Git](http://blogs.atlassian.com/2014/01/simple-git-workflow-simple/) branching scheme, so changes should target the "master" branch

+- please squash your commits if there is more than one

+- feel free to submit un-squashed commits provided tests pass for all commits

+- feel free to submit un-squashed commits

 ## Code Style and Code Quality

 - adhere to our code style guides

 - run `grunt test` or `npm test` or `composer test` to ensure your changes follow our coding standards and pass our existing tests

+## Version Control

+- this project adheres to [Semantic Versioning](http://semver.org/)

+    - ideally, highlight when work would change the API surface in ways that break compatibility with existing consumers

+- compose meaningful version control comments: http://alistapart.com/article/the-art-of-the-commit

+## Development

+### Prerequisites

+__coming soon__

+### Gettings Started

+__coming soon__